-The fact that all the details of a class CITIZEN are contained in a single file (e.g. citizen.e) gives the module physical integrity.
-In C++, it is possible to avoid physical integrity by defining the interfaces of classes in files separate from the class definitions (i.e., through use of .h and .cc files).
-This places the burden either on the programmer or the compiler to keep track of the different parts and to ensure that they are consistent.
+The fact that all the details of a class CITIZEN is contained in a single file (e.g. citizen.e) gives the module physical integrity.
+In C++, the interface and the implementation of a class are often defined separately, which puts the burden either on the reader or the compiler to keep track of all the parts.

-3.2 Views at the system level
+Views at the system level

 At the system level, there are also at least two views that must be supported.
-These views allow the designer to document the system architecture, i.e. the major components of the system and the structural and dynamic relationships between them.
+These views allow the designer to document the system architecture, i.e., the major components of the system and the structural and dynamic relationships between them.